 Republic does not pick up on these holidays: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas.
 For a schedule of trash pickup days, click here.

 To find the pickup day for your address, click here

 .
 NOTE: You will have to create an account on the Republic website to search for your address.

 The city operates the Foltz Parkway Transfer Station, located behind the Strongsville Municipal Building, 16099 Foltz Parkway (use the driveway along the railroad tracks).
-Strongsville residents (proof of residency is required) can drop off excess household refuse (no remodeling or construction waste), scrap metal, tires, car batteries, appliances and yard waste like brush and branches (no grass clippings).
+Strongsville residents (proof of residency is required) can drop off excess household refuse (no remodeling or construction waste), scrap metal, tires (off the rim only), car batteries, appliances and yard waste like brush and branches (no grass clippings).